Safed Sanjak: 18th century

+The mukata'as were generally farmed out to local potentates as iltizam (the holders of iltizam were called multazims.
+In the 18th century to the 1740s, the sheikhs of the Zayadina (sing.
+Zaydani) were often the multazims of Safed, Rameh, Nazareth and Shefa-Amr, and by the mid-1740s until 1775, Acre.
+Sahil Akka was typically in the hands of the Husayn family (based in Jiddin castle), while the Nafi, Shahin and Murad families often farmed Safed and Jira; after the rise of the Zaydani sheikh Daher al-Umar in the 1740s, these other families became his vassals to whom he subleased his iltizam.
+In the Mitwali country, the Nassars of the Ali al-Saghir clan, the Munkar clan, and the Faris family of the Sa'b clan, were the usual multazims of Bilad Bishara, Shumar and Shaqif, respectively.
+After the late 1760s, they became vassals of Daher as well, until his demise in 1775.

 History

 Administrative origins and Ottoman conquest

 Before Ottoman rule, Safed was the capital of its own mamlaka (province) of the Cairo-based Mamluk Sultanate.
 Administrative information about Mamlakat Safad derives mainly from two sources: the qadi (Islamic head judge) of Safed in the 1370s, Shams al-Din al-Uthmani, and the Mamluk historian al-Qalqashandi, who based much of his material about Mamlakat Safad on al-Uthmani's work.
 Most of the information about the mamlaka covers the period between 1260 and 1418, while little is known for the last century of Mamluk rule before the Ottoman conquest following the Battle of Marj Dabiq in 1516.
 Travelers' accounts from the 15th century describe a general decline of the region around Safed precipitated by famine, plagues, natural disasters and political chaos, and the flight of peasants from their villages to the main towns or their adoption of nomadism.

 The Ottomans entered the territory of the mamlaka through the Daughters of Jacob Bridge and did not meet any resistance in or around Safed.
 They bypassed the city, setting up camps at the Daughters of Jacob's Bridge, Khan Jubb Yusuf, Khan al-Minya and Khan al-Tujjar, all located in the mamlaka, before proceeding to conquer Mamluk Egypt.
 While Selim I was in Egypt, rumors spread in Safed that he had been killed, spurring the townspeople to revolt against the Ottomans before being suppressed by the new authorities.